Is there a page limit for the application form?

 Can I apply for a grant if the project will take more than one year to complete?

-My organisation is large and has received thousands of Commonwealth Government grants in the past.
+I work for a University that has received thousands of Commonwealth Government grants in the past.
 Do I need to list each and every one?

-If you are part of a large organisation, please list those grants recently acquitted by your immediate Department or work area and to your project.
+If you are part of a large organisation, please list only those grants recently acquitted by your immediate Department or work area and to your project.
 This information is needed if you wish the board to take into account your organisation’s good track record on achieving project outcomes and acquitting grants.

 Can I use the Australia-China Council grant to pay for salaries, such as to engage a research assistant?

 No, we do not provide grants to pay for salaries such as research assistants.
 Grants are not normally available to cover administrative costs arising from the day-to-day operations of an organisation (including salaries, leases of equipment or property) or activities that are properly the responsibility of other funding bodies or other government agencies (e.g. academic research, assistance to business, development assistance projects).
 But we can pay for services related to a specific project.
 For example, engaging a graphic designer to produce a logo could potentially be appropriate under a grant.

 While the ACC will not pay for salaries, payment of per diems could be possible, depending on whether the amount is reasonable and appropriate in the context of the application.
 In general, per diems should not be the central plank of an application.

 What projects are relevant to the China-Australia Year of Tourism 2017?

 In the 2017/18 round, the ACC welcomes applications for projects that also align with the China-Australia Year of Tourism 2017.
 Eligible projects may encompass a diverse range of activities that seek to strengthen cultural ties and people-to-people links between Australia and China.
 These may include education exchanges, sports, and arts/cultural events.
 For example, a major touring exhibition to China that showcases Australian art and culture could be considered relevant to the Year of Tourism.